-Phase 1: Out of the total of eligible entries received by the deadline, 30 semi-finalists will be selected to receive mentoring support and further progress their ideas.
-They will be invited to take part in a social innovation academy and to network with other European organisations and potential partners in their field of activity.
+Phase 1: Out of the total of eligible entries received by the deadline, 30 semi-finalists were selected to receive mentoring support and further progress their ideas.
+They were invited to take part in a Social Innovation Academy in Madrid and to network with other European organisations and potential partners in their field of activity.

 Phase 2: Out of the 30 semi-finalists, 10 finalists will be invited to the awards ceremony where the 3 final winners will receive a prize of €50,000 each.

 Phase 3: in 2018, the competition amongst the 30 semi-finalists will be re-opened and award the 2017 project having achieved the most significant results with an impact prize of €50,000.

 In order to select the best entries throughout the competition, the European Commission is supported by an external jury.

 Launch of the competition: 28 February 2017, Athens

 The timeline for the re-opening of the Competition for the impact prize will be announced in early 2018.